techfromsage/advanced-mis/topics/event-data.md

 the Talis Player, how academics are using the list editing tools.

-It can give you a good picture of how your rollout of Talis Aspire is progressing, feeding into management reporting, or alternatively as a rich source for your student analytics programme.
+It can give you a good picture of how your rollout of Talis Aspire is progressing, feeding into management dashboards, or alternatively as a rich source for your student analytics programme.

 Event data is streamed into your Advanced MIS data warehouse in near real time.
 In the future, events can also be emitted to an [xAPI](https://xapi.com/overview/) or [IMS Caliper](https://www.imsglobal.org/activity/caliper) endpoint of your choosing.